lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

 }
 ```

-Let us now fill this preset with some configuration!
+Let us now fill this theme with some configuration!

 ```example
 #let spectrum-plot = it => {